Amit Rathi

 Technology teams usually have an on-call rotation with static wiki-style documentation to guide the on-call engineer.
 Jupyter Notebooks can replace static documentation with executable notebooks.
 E.g. “fetch service logs” and “rollback last deployment” can simply mean executing a code cell that’s available alongside the markdown instructions.

-What are the benefits of executable vs. static documentation -
+What are the benefits of executable vs. static documentation for DevOps -

 - Quick e.g. “check DB latency” is 1-click notebook code cell execution to plot latency graph vs. going to a third-party UI in the middle of an incidence